IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CEKV.lagda.md

                   → substEq Red.Value p x₁ ≡ cek2ckVal (ck2cekVal x₁)

--- the below lemmas/assumptions consider the case that where M is a --  variable in M' == clos M ρ, but I am not sure if these cases --  always occur when the CEK machine is in value mode.
-This may be --  overkill, in the textbook there is not such a clear distinction --  between term and value mode.
+-- the below lemmas/assumptions consider the case that where M is a --  variable in M' == clos M ρ, but I am not sure if these cases ever --  occur when the CEK machine is in value mode.
+This may be overkill --  for our machine, in the textbook there is not such a clear --  distinction between term and value mode and this analysis is needed.

 -- note N cannot be a variable because if it was then the result of -- the lookup in ρ would be a value that is then discharged which